 The company ownership search for all Canadian listed companies starts at the website of SEDI.
 SEDI is short for: System for Electronic Disclosure by Insiders and you can access their website by clicking here.

-Just like on the Insider Trading Canada page I have included some screen shots in the following widget to show you how to generate the required information.
-You can start this widget by clicking on the first small image you see on the left.
+Just like on the Insider Trading Canada page I have included some screen shots to show you how to generate the required information:

 Note accompanying “Step 5”:

 By default the Mandatory criteria is selected by “Issuer name”.
 In the text box on the right of this, you type (the beginning of) the name of the company of which you would like to view the insider information.
 In this example you see “teck” referring to Teck Resources Limited.
 Afterwards, you click the Search button at the bottom of this page.